erkr/RGBLightPlugins/readme.md

-OpenRGBPort=6742       // the default port for the Open RGB Server OpenRGBMode=0          // Needs to be the direct mode, normally the first one [General_Settings]
-ControlIdx=0           // The RGB device index to be used.
+OpenRGBPort=6742       // the default port for the Open RGB Server OpenRGBMode=0          // Needs to be the direct mode, normally the first one [General_Settings] doBeepForExceptions=0  // if not zero the plugin will beep when the MSI/OpnRGB SDK throws an exception ControlIdx=0           // The RGB device index to be used.
 [Core_Temp_Mappings]
 TColdBelow=25          // All CPU temps below this threshold have the HUECold color (default is Blue)